Kilomaroon/linked-blog-starter-md/publish/Computer Organization and Design - The Hardware Software Interface/Chapter 1/1.1 - Introduction/Introduction.md

 * Human Genome Project
 	* Computer equipment used to map and analyze human DNA sequences costing in the range of millions of dollars
 * World Wide Web
-# Classes of Computing Applications and Their Charactaristics
+# Classes of Computing Applications and Their Characteristics
+*